 Carpal tunnel syndrome is caused by the compression of the median nerve which moves through a tunnel-like structure in the wrist joint.
 This condition usually has symptoms of pain, numbness, and a tingling sensation in your arms and hands.

-A list of symptoms of carpal tunnel syndrome may include:
+Symptoms of carpal tunnel syndrome include:

 Nonsurgical treatments for carpal tunnel syndrome